I have a toshiba laptop that one day decided to just stop working. No amount of hardware inspection revealed why it had died.

 - GND - Black

-The pinouts seem very similiar and almost as easy as soldering one end to the other.
+The pinouts seem very similar and almost as easy as soldering one end to the other.

 There is a “slight” voltage difference between them and connecting them would probably fry the board.